Hweinstock/CTAProject/README.md

 This paper outlines the modern method for evaluating trading strategies taking into account both risk and return, where risk is defined relative to maximum drawdown (MD).
 - [Review of Deep Learning in Stock Prediction](https://arxiv.org/abs/2003.01859)
 This paper outlines the different techniquess used and outlines some critical general strategies such as feature selection, PCA to reduce data redundancy, feature testing, and common evaluation techniques.
+- [NLP in finance forecasting] (https://link.springer.com/article/10.1007/s10462-017-9588-9)
+This paper gives an overview of techniques used in the field and the emmerging techniques as well.
+It suggests general flows for financial forecasting as well as outlines common data sources and their effects.